 To generate long-term financial returns as well as positive environmental and societal impact, players in the sustainable finance space consider environmental, social and corporate governance (ESG) criteria (in addition to traditional risk/return criteria to maximise shareholder value) when assessing financing opportunities:

-- Environmental factors (E) affect the natural world.
-They include aspects like a company’s carbon and water footprints, and activities to reduce both.
+• Environmental factors (E) affect the natural world.
+They include a company’s carbon and water footprints and activities to reduce both.

-- Governance factors (G) relate to a company’s inner workings and decision-making processes.
-They include things like the make-up of its board, and how transparent it is about its policies and activities.
+• Governance factors (G) relate to a company’s inner workings and decision-making processes.
+They include things like the makeup of its board and its transparency about its policies and activities.

 How do ESG criteria relate to ethical and sustainable saving and investing?

-Incorporating ESG criteria when assessing a company becomes a tool to assess and manage risks and opportunities holistically and with a long-term view.
+Incorporating ESG criteria when assessing a company becomes a tool for holistically evaluating and managing risks and opportunities with a long-term view.
 Bringing the ethical element into the equation means applying the ESG criteria in a way that represents our moral principles and values as savers and investors.

 To give you an example:

-Let’s say there is a managed fund with sustainable or ESG in its name.
-With one of our core values being sustainability, we could assume that by investing in the fund, we’re aligning our investments with our moral principles and values.
-However, when we have a closer look at how the fund applies ESG criteria, we find that it excludes companies that make weapons or extract fossil fuels but invests in fast fashion brands we know exploit their workers and pollute the environment.
+Let’s say there is a managed fund with sustainable or ESG.
+Since sustainability is one of our core values, we could assume that by investing in the fund, we align our investments with our moral principles and values.
+However, when we look closer at how the fund applies ESG criteria, we find that it excludes companies that make weapons or extract fossil fuels but invests in fast fashion brands we know exploit their workers and pollute the environment.

-So, while the fund may be considered ‘sustainable’ by excluding certain industries or companies, it may not match OUR definition of ethical and sustainable investment.
+So, while the fund may be considered sustainable by excluding specific industries or companies, it may not match OUR definition of ethical and sustainable investment.

-While the concept of sustainable finance is aimed at the right outcomes, sustainable investing, in particular, comprises a range of strategies, and unfortunately, companies and investment managers may also use sustainability as a marketing ploy (we’ll talk about greenwashing and other concerns a bit later in this post).
+While sustainable finance aims for the proper outcomes, sustainable investing, in particular, comprises a range of strategies.
+Unfortunately, companies and investment managers may also use sustainability as a marketing ploy (we’ll talk about greenwashing and other concerns later in this post).

-As with other decisions we make on a daily basis: it pays to look under the hood and go into it with our eyes wide open.
+As with other decisions we make daily, it pays to look under the hood and approach them with our eyes wide open.

 Why is saving and investing ethically and sustainably important?